Autonomous UAV-Quadruped Docking in Complex Terrains via Active Posture Alignment and Constraint-Aware Control: METHOD

 To address these limitations, this paper presents a novel tracking methodology that integrates a deep learning-based detector with a robust filtering scheme for stable state estimation.
 Specifically, a YOLOv8 convolutional neural network, fine-tuned for quadruped robot detection, serves as the primary perception module.
 The network processes the onboard video stream in real-time to identify the quadruped within the UAV's FOV.
 A detection is considered valid only if its associated confidence score exceeds a predefined threshold, $\tau_{conf}$, effectively filtering out ambiguous, low-quality detections common in long-range imagery.
 A key contribution of our approach is the introduction of a median filter applied to the temporal sequence of the quadruped's 2D image-plane coordinates.
 This filtering strategy effectively rejects sporadic, high-variance outliers inherent to long-range detection, providing a stabilized estimate of the target's centroid, $\mathbf{p}_{img} = [u, v]^T$.

+The UAV’s current position $\mathbf{p}_a = [x_a, y_a, z_a]^T \in \mathbb{R}^3$ is measured in the world frame via onboard sensors.
 The stabilized 3D quadruped position $\mathbf{p}_q$ estimate serves as the dynamic setpoint for the UAV's guidance system.
 A Proportional-Integral (PI) position controller is implemented to generate velocity commands that minimize the error current position.
 The commanded velocity $\mathbf{v}_{cmd}$, is calculated as:

 where $K_{p}$ and $K_{i}$ are the proportional and integral gain matrices, respectively.
 The integral term is crucial for eliminating steady-state errors and ensuring precise convergence.
 These commands are transmitted directly to a Pixhawk 4 flight control unit, enabling real-time, closed-loop trajectory tracking.
-This strategy focuses on efficiently approaching quadruped, and at this moment, the UAV height is $z_a^* = z_q + \delta_A, \; \delta_A > 0$.
+This strategy focuses on efficiently approaching the quadruped, and at this moment, the UAV height is $z_a^* = z_q + \delta_A, \; \delta_A > 0$.

 {\bf{Tracking phase}} Upon successful completion of the long-range acquisition phase, the UAV transitions to the close-range tracking phase.
 The core task of this phase is to precisely track the AprilTag marker located on the quadruped robot's deck in preparation for the final autonomous landing.
 In contrast to the acquisition phase, this stage imposes more stringent requirements on tracking precision and constraint satisfaction.
-Let the UAV position be $\mathbf{p}_{a} = [x, y, z]^T$, and let the target marker position, as determined by the camera onboard and the AprilTag library, be $\mathbf{p}_{t} = [x_t, y_t, z_t]^T$.
+The target marker position, $\mathbf{p}_{t} = [x_t, y_t, z_t]^T$, is estimated by the onboard camera using the AprilTag detection system.
 The tracking error vector is defined as

 This primary objective must be achieved while strictly satisfying the following state constraints for all time $t \ge 0$:

 \begin{enumerate} \item FOV: To ensure continuous target pose estimation, the horizontal relative displacement between the UAV and the target must be confined within a predefined safe radius $d_{s}$.